The Beekeeper (album): Critical reception

 The Beekeeper received mixed-to-positive reviews from critics.
 While much of the material was praised, many critics felt the album was overproduced and overly long.
 Barry Walters of Rolling Stone praised the album's second half, highlighting the "harrowing starkness" of "Original Sinsuality" and the title track's electronic elements, but found its length "frustrating" and stated that "with some ruthless editing and remixing, this maddeningly uneven eighty-minute disc could have been her best in ages."
 PopMatters rated the album 6 out of 10, naming "Toast", "Parasol", "General Joy", and "Original Sinsuality" (the latter in particular) as highlights, yet derided "Sleeps with Butterflies", "Hoochie Woman", and "Ireland" and stated that the album's production and arrangements led to it sounding like "a collection of outtakes from a much better album."

 Keith Phipps of the A.V.
 Club was critical of much of the album.
 While he did praise "Parasol", he felt most of the album "floats by without stirring much interest".

-In a retrospective review for Allmusic, Stephen Thomas Erlewine awarded the album 3.5 stars out of 5.
+In a retrospective review for AllMusic, Stephen Thomas Erlewine awarded the album 3.5 stars out of 5.
 He praised the album's sense of cohesion, stating it "flow[s] with the grace and purpose of a song suite", and calling it "an ambitious, restless work that builds on her past work without resting on her laurels."

+Aftermath

+Amos has gone on to express disappointment about the album's stripped-back arrangements.
+She described the album's sound as "no make-up, no airbrush, no nothing", going on to refer to it as "not one of my favourite records because of that."
+Subsequently, Amos would apply a band-centric ethos to American Doll Posse (2007) and a heavy emphasis on arrangements for Abnormally Attracted to Sin (2009) in contrast with the approach of The Beekeeper.